acl-devsign-winter-2018/projects/midterm/README.md

 ## Project Description

-By 1 pm next Friday, February 9, your team will complete an app demonstrating the techniques we've covered thus far in class.
+By 1 pm next Friday, February 9, your team will present a completed app demonstrating the techniques we've covered thus far in class.

 * Make it responsive, using a combination of CSS Grid and Flexbox.
 * Follow the Webpack component and router architecture we've used on other labs.